Chasnah7/aseprite-build-script/README.md

 Please refer to Aseprite's [INSTALL.md](https://github.com/aseprite/aseprite/blob/845ff177880822f33939cfbe58ca5bebaf4efbea/INSTALL.md) to check for any updates to Aseprite installation procedure.

-This script was tested on Windows 10 & 11 with Visual Studio 2022 Community and is designed for x64 based systems.
+This script was tested on Windows 10 & 11 with Visual Studio 2022 Community and is targeted for x64 based systems.

 As long as all dependencies are met and all paths are correct this script will automatically download and extract both the Aseprite source code and a pre-built package of Skia then run the build process.